Barclays online savings account

-- Early withdrawal penalty: 90 days’ worth of interest for CDs of 24 months or less.
-180 days’ worth of interest for CDs longer than 24 months.
+- 90 days’ worth of interest for CDs of 24 months or less

 Once you open up a CD with Barclays, you can expect to have interest tallied up and deposited into your account once per month.
 What’s really cool about this is that you can withdraw your interest penalty-free at any time.
 You can even set up automatic transfers so that your monthly interest payments are deposited into another account (whether it’s at Barclays or not).

 When your CD matures, it will automatically renew into another CD of the same term length.
 But don’t fret; you still have a 14-day grace period where you can withdraw or add money, and/or change the CD term length.

 To open up a Barclays CD, you’ll need to be at least 18 years old and live in the U.S. You can easily apply online by clicking the link below.
 All you’ll need to provide is some basic personal information such as name, address, social security, or other taxpayer number.

 Barclays offers good rates on their CDs, but you can get a higher return on CDs with the same term at other banks.
 However, many of those higher APYs require a minimum deposit, which Barclays does not.
 They also offer very low early withdrawal penalties, especially for their longer-term CDs.
 Just as a comparison, Barclays will only charge you 180 days’ worth of interest for pulling out a five-year CD early, while some banks charge as high as two years’ worth of interest.
 Still, we don’t recommend pulling out your CD early if you can help it.